telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 - NET: A size-based resource an account uses while sending data to the blockchain.

 **Governance Overview**
-TLOS holders are responsible for providing the network judgement to come to aggreement on the future of how blocks are made and verified on the network.
-This is unique because ultimately the community is responsible for which direction the network moves not capital like seen with POW and POS blockchains.
-It is encouraged for users to vote with their native TLOS using the on-chain governance engine that Telos has built to support a truly democratic blockchain revolution.
+The Telos blockchain is a highly inclusive platform consisting of contributors such as node operators, builders, and users responsible for the future development and process for approving on-chain business decisions with TLOS.
+To operate these processes, Telos created the Telos Decide Governance Engine, a governance system designed to support upgrading the Telos native and EVM protocol utilities and other voting functionalities such as delegating funds to works proposals and voting on Block Producers, proposals, amendments, and elections.

 [Vote](https://app.telos.net/)

 ## Telos EVM

+### Overview

+- Telos had made substantial improvements that address problems other Layer 1 blockchains are facing such as performance, scalability, and energy consumption.
+The Telos EVM is designed to combat front running so that large institutions or whales performing Defi transactions can't be pushed on top of retail traders in a mempool.

-- Telos EVM is a Smart Contract that inherits classes from EOSIO and uses them to construct a global decentralized computer that computes state executable objects & actions, each with its own permanent data store.
+- **Architecture:** Telos EVM is a Smart Contract that inherits classes from EOSIO and uses them to construct a global decentralized computer that computes state executable objects & actions, each with its own permanent data store.
+- **Solidity & Viper:** Telos EVM processes the same code as Ethereum's EVM and other EVMS.
+- **RPC Specification:** Every Telos client implements a JSON-RPC specification that is identical to Ethereums making it easy to read blockchain data and/or send transactions to the network.
+- **Convenience Libraries:** Telos supports the same libraries for JSON-RPC API such as ethers.js & web3.js. **NOTE:** Indexers are coming soon.

+#### Bridging Native to EVM
+Bridge from Native to EVM with our [Telos Station](https://wallet.telos.net/balance) to use the EVM DApps.

 ### Telos native to Telos EVM
 - The Telos EVM account's are mapped to the native network account's so that users can bridge between the Native netowrk and Telos EVM to leverage tools and DApps on both sides of the network.